ArmandoSF17/Michael-Schumacher-Tribute/README.md

 # Michael-Schumacher-Tribute
-A Tribute for Michael Schumacher for FreeCodeCamp
+A Tribute to Michael Schumacher for FreeCodeCamp.org This is my first project, I hope I will improve and do better and better!

-echo "# Michael-Schumacher-Tribute" >> README.md
-git init
-git add README.md
-git commit -m "first commit"
-git remote add origin https://github.com/ArmandoSF17/Michael-Schumacher-Tribute.git git push -u origin master